-North America’s largest French-speaking metropolis, Montreal, is a cultural junction — and its wide array of food, from emblematic poutine to fine French cuisine, reflects that.
-This guide will direct you to the best Montreal has to offer, covering internationally renowned restaurants to low-key neighbourhood haunts equally worth your attention.
+Montreal, North America’s largest French-speaking metropolis, is a cultural junction — and its wide array of food, from the emblematic poutine to fine French cuisine, reflects that.
+This guide will direct you to the best Montreal has to offer, covering internationally renowned restaurants, low-key neighbourhood haunts, and everything in between.

 Welcome to the Land of Maple

 With the obligatory maple reference out of the way, let’s clear something up: Montreal is not a North American stand-in for France.
 Some visitors see Old Montreal’s cobblestone streets and subsequently describe the city as “oh so European,” but that’s not entirely so.
 Montrealers do speak French, and the city is undoubtedly French-influenced.
 Still, the hefty expanses of English North America surrounding it and the city’s distinct immigrant diasporas are a large part of what makes it such a unique place to eat.

 Newcomers to Montreal are often from French-speaking countries, like Haiti or Algeria, giving the city different demographics — and cuisines — from English-speaking Toronto.
 This means that no single influence — not French, American, Caribbean, or North African — defines Montreal, allowing for a distinct, multifaceted culinary scene.
 French techniques get re-applied to local fauna and flora, meat is really big (read: Au Pied de Cochon), and casual options — from old school casse-croûtes to Haitian hubs like Méli Mélo — abound.

 Where to Start on Eater Montreal’s Top Maps

 Eater regularly puts out numerous maps detailing the top places and things to eat and drink within a wide range of categories in Montreal.
 Below, we selected some notable ones to help time-starved eaters decide which spots to prioritize.